ituonecosia/bigspring-hugo-startup-theme/exampleSite/content/deutsch/_index.md

   - title: What is Ecosia?
     images:
     - images/ecosia-nedir.png
-    content: 'Ecosia is a search engine that uses 80% of its profits (47.1% of its revenue) from advertising revenue to support local non-profit organizations focused on afforestation and tree planting projects.
-Ecosia has pioneered the planting of more than <strong>120 million trees</strong> in 16 different countries such as Peru, Brazil, Burkina Faso and Indonesia.
-It states that enough money is collected to plant a tree with approximately every 45 searches made, and search results are provided by Bing and enhanced by the company''s own algorithms.
+    content: "Ecosia.org is a search engine that uses 80% of its profits (47.1% of its revenue) from advertising revenue to support local non-profit organizations focused on afforestation and tree planting projects.
+Currently Ecosia has 42 tree-planting projects across 25 countries such as Peru, Brazil, Burkina Faso and Indonesia and to date it has planted more than <strong>120 million trees</strong>.
+      It states that on average it takes 45 internet searches to fund the\nplanting of a tree, and search results are provided by Bing and enhanced by the company's own algorithms.
 The company publishes its monthly financial reports on its sites and shares the green investments they make with their users.
-It has also committed itself to be a privacy-friendly search engine in 2018, and for this purpose, it is stated that personal data are not sold to advertisers and third party trackers are not used. '
+It has also committed itself to be a privacy-friendly search engine in 2018, and for this purpose, it is stated that personal data are not sold to advertisers and third party trackers are not used. "
     button:
       enable: true
       label: Ecosia's Financial Reports